 Most Annoying Sound: Mage!Hawke shouting "I need mana!" in combat.
 Particularly annoying if he/she is a blood mage, since that means that he/she doesn't need mana at all.

 A lot of the bad things Hawke can do can have some justification.
-However, there is no justification for selling Fenris back into slavery by his own master, even though he's been your trusted companion and potentially friend/lover for 7 years.
+However, there's no justification for selling Fenris back into slavery to Danarius, even though he's been your trusted companion and potentially friend/lover for 7 years.
 Every one of your party calls you out on it, even though they normally can't agree on anything at all.

 Mother Petrice crosses it when she murders Seamus Dumar, frames Hawke for it, and tries to use the whole affair to spark a war with the Qunari.
 When told that her actions will lead to a massacre on both sides, she brushes off the countless deaths she'll be responsible for like they're nothing.

 One-Scene Wonder: Flemeth only makes two major appearances, once in the prologue after Hawke defeats the Ogre that killed Carver/Bethany and then near the end of Merrill's recruitment quest after being summoned from her amulet.
 However, Kate Mulgrew's performance makes those scenes quite memorable.

 Hawke, Fenris and Isabela: Two potential love interests who have a canon attraction that turns into Friends with Benefits (and possibly more) near the end of the game.
 It also neatly avoids the Ship-to-Ship Combat issues.